gridclub/gridclub.github.io/about/index.md

 * What is the GRiD?

 The GRiD or "Graduate Researchers interested in Data" is the first group for UMass Amherst graduate students that has a focus on data science.
+We are a recognized graduate student organization.
+You can check out our constitution <a href="https://docs.google.com/document/d/1bkYeTIYTL6-YS5ffK9E47_-soO0hpJQF2MQzoXWErzc/edit?usp=sharing">here</a>.

 * Who can join the group?